Edited 18th March 2018.

 08) Student Biryani.
 Barsha (multiple locations) – Mutton Biryani – AED26

-If Billboard could have Elton John and Samantha Fox on the same top 10 chart, I can have a Fast Food type Biryani joint together with a Michelin Star chef on the same list as well.
+If Billboard could have Elton John and Samantha Fox on the same top 10 chart, I can have a Fast Food type Biryani joint together on the same list as a Michelin Star chef as well.
 The type of biryani and the classification of the restaurant do not matter.
 What matters is the quality of the dish.

 Student Biryani achieved a bit of a cult status in Karachi before they ventured out to Dubai.
 Legend is that they used to sell biryani to college kids from a mobile food cart.
 Word of this supposedly awesome Biryani spread far and wide and people used to come from all over to sample it.
 Fast forward to today and the company operates multiple restaurants in Karachi, Sharjah, Dubai and Toronto.

 I love a good success story and their Biryani is pretty good too.
-I am just not sure if it is good enough to spawn an international chain of restaurants.
+I am a little unsure if it is good enough to spawn an international chain of restaurants.
 If you want to see the fast food methodology at work in a biryani restaurant, Student Biryani is the place to be.
-You get served within 10 minutes, the strength of the ‘masala’ (spices) can be controlled easily and they have more combos than there are banks trying to sell you a new credit card in Dubai.
+You get served within 10 minutes, the strength of the ‘masala’ (spices) can be controlled easily and they have more combos there than there are banks trying to sell you new credit cards in Dubai.